Well, you’ve probably heard of the FIRE Movement?

 And if your workplace offers a Salary Sacrifice scheme, that can squeeze a bit more into your pension pot.

-Now if all that money is invested wisely into good funds (think about it as having shares in the best companies in the world), it’ll grow and compound over the years.
+Now if all that money is invested wisely into good funds (think about that as having a small part of the ownership of the best companies in the world), it’ll grow and compound over the years.

 “Compound interest is the 8th wonder of the world.
 He who understands it, earns it; he who doesn’t, pays it.” ~ Albert Einstein.

-Oh, and think about putting your bonus or windfall into your pension, too, rather than spending it on a caravan which will decay and depreciate in value.
+Oh, and consider putting your bonus or windfall into your pension, too, rather than spending it on a caravan which will decay and depreciate in value.

 Thankfully, that was another good pension decision I made.